jmeg-sfy/connectedhomeip/examples/closures-app/README.md

 # closure example app

-This example app is meant to demonstrate an implementation of a Matter Robotic Vacuum Cleaner device.
+This example app is meant to demonstrate an implementation of a Matter Closure Device.

 ## State machine